adnx2h/Nobody-Plays-Chess/README.md

 to play in a real board with real people.

 Yes i will move clear and dark pieces but in the long run a robotic arm will move one side.

+How to build:
+ mkdir build
+ cd build
+ cmake ..
+ make